Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 6

 wherever he went & whenever he

-spoke to them & the keenness in
+spoke to them, & the keenness in

-Their expression, I shd say tt
+their expression, I shd say tt

-their relations to their officers
+their relations w their officers

 were excellent - there seemed to

-be real friendship in their attitude
+be real friendship in their attitude.

 We found the xxx camp about